 Breaking News: “Domino’s Pizza has been told its website and app must be made fully accessible, after losing a federal lawsuit.”
 Due to recent accessibility changes, the Domino’s website/app has been deemed accessibility unacceptable by a US court after Guillermo Robles filed a federal lawsuit in 2016.
 Mr Robles stated that both the site and app lacked the screen reading software required for him to complete a purchase or enter a discount code, through vocal keys.
 Domino’s must now update their website and app’s accessibility function in order to avoid legal fees or loss of custom.

 I’ll give you some examples.

 The Legal and General Group also underwent an accessibility renovation, with the aim of increasing their website traffic and ROI.
 The results were impressive.
 Over the course of 24 hours, organic searches initially increased by 25% and continuously grew to 50%.
-SEO improved, site visitors receiving quotations doubled within 3 months and page loading times reduced by 75%.
+SEO improved, site visits improved, quotations doubled within 3 months and page loading times reduced by 75%.

 Their internal teams also benefited from the renovation as content maintenance jobs reduced from 5 days to 0.5 days and maintenance costs reduced by 66% saving the company £200,000 GBP per year.

 By now I may be piquing your interest with the promise of increased revenue, ROI and site traffic but what does accessibility actually cover?